Written in response to Chuck Wendig's Flash Fiction Challenge: "The Idiomatic".

 He always had a soft spot for the pigs though.
 Every night he'd visit the pig paddock and talk to them about his day, asking about theirs.
 The stock had been ... renewed over the years but he still felt an affinity with them, as if they shared a mutual understanding, a bond.
 They were intelligent creatures and Tom felt they appreciated his aspirations.

 And then things changed.
-One night he went to the pig paddock and they ignored him.
-Instead of gathering by the fence at which he stood they stayed distant, and quiet, as if defiant.
+One night he went to the pig paddock as usual and their behaviour was different.
+Instead of gathering by the fence at which he stood, grouping and shuffling to be near him, they stayed distant, and quiet, as if defiant.
 Tom was hurt, but resolved to check their feed and water supply the next day.

-A few days later and the strange behaviour of the pigs had continued.
+A few days later and the strange behaviour of the pigs continued.
 During the day, while Tom was away filming or consulting on a similar farm development somewhere, the pigs were reported to be in good spirits, eating well and popular with visitors.
-In the evenings Tom would be greeted with silence and - he was sure this was actually happening - their backs; they appeared to be facing deliberately away from him so that their backsides were all he could see.
+In the evenings Tom would be greeted with silence and distance as if they were ignoring him.
+He only had their previous good nature to compare this sudden hostility to - and hostility was how he chose to see it.

 Finally, Tom found himself with a decision to make, a couple of options to consider.
 The pig huts needed a facelift, the refurbishments were to be the subject of his new TV series, unless he decided the visitor's cafe should take priority.
 Which he did.
 Visitors brought increasing amounts of revenue, and they were more interested in the upcoming lambing season anyway than a bunch of smelly, peevish pigs.